pleasantvik/dsa/001-Frequency-Counter-Technique/README.md

 - Create the object and compare
   `{1:1, 2:1, 3:1} {1:2, 2:2}`

+` Check if the value of each key in both objects correspond`

 - result: not the same

-- Check if the value of each key in both objects correspond

 `CHECK OUT CODE EXAMPLE IN THE FUNCTIONS CREATED`